artificialsolutions/tie-api-example-google-actions/README.md

     (alternatively you can modify the 'Update action command' you copied earlier and replace 'PACKAGE_NAME' with 'action.json')
 3. Follow the instructions in the terminal to authenticate.

-!!!
-You can find the PROJECT_ID in the URL of your Google Assistant Project that you created earlier.
-In the next example URL, the part in bold is the PROJECT_ID: https://console.actions.google.com/u/0/project/**myproject**/overview
+If you don't know or lost your PROJECT_ID, you can find it in the URL of your Google Assistant Project.
+In the next example URL, the part in bold is the PROJECT_ID: <span>https://console.actions.google.com/u/0/project/**myproject**/overview</span>

 ## Test your bot
 You should now be able to test your bot: